 Quotes

-“We share a long-standing relationship with the African continent.
-As our countries evolve in this changing world, our partnerships need to be reshaped to meet our current shared needs.
-We have identified as key priorities the reinforcement of our people-to-people ties and an increased collaboration to support peace and security.
-As Africa is a very diverse continent with multiple realities, our partnership will benefit from an increased presence and engagement on different fronts to capture the nuances of all those realities and ensure our actions align well.
+“We share a long-standing relationship with Africa.
+As Canada and African countries evolve in this changing world, our partnerships need to be reshaped to meet our current shared needs.
+We have identified as key priorities the reinforcement of our people-to-people ties and increased collaboration to support peace and security.
+As Africa is very diverse with multiple realities, our partnerships will benefit from an increased presence and engagement on different fronts to capture the nuances of all those realities and ensure our actions align.
 We also have a lot to learn from our Canadian African diaspora, which is deeply rooted both in Canada and in its members’ birth countries.”

 - Mélanie Joly, Minister of Foreign Affairs

 “The growing Canada-Africa trade relationship presents an exciting economic opportunity.
-The initiatives announced today will strengthen ties between Canada and the African continent to create a more prosperous future for all businesses, our economies, and our people.”
+The initiatives announced today will strengthen ties between Canada and Africa to create a more prosperous future for all businesses, our economies and our peoples.”

 - Mary Ng, Minister of Export Promotion, International Trade and Economic Development